A gorgeous Chickpea, Mango and Coconut Curry

 How to serve mango and chickpea curry

-Serve your delicious curry on its own, with rice (brown basmati has bags of flavour and fibre) and/or a nan.
+Serve your delicious curry on its own, with rice (brown basmati has bags of flavour and fibre) and/or a home made nan bread, or shop bought.

 I have enjoyed this over pasta too!
 I even like it cold, at lunchtime.